 Article 3.
 Meetings / Events / Participation

 Weekly and monthly meetings and activities are open to all CMDA members, those they invite and CMDA staff (unless stated otherwise).
-Local Ministry events include Bible studies, prayer meetings, discussion groups, special speakers, breakfast, lunch or dinner meetings, group presentations and activities as planned by leadership and participants.
+Community Chapter events include Bible studies, prayer meetings, discussion groups, special speakers, breakfast, lunch or dinner meetings, group presentations and activities as planned by leadership and participants.

 Article 4.
 Local Leaders

 - Must be members of national CMDA